Table of Contents

 Christian society underwent a tumultuous upheaval.
-Many churches and monasteries got destroyed under royal command.
-Protestants destroyed the gilded ornaments and carved statues of saints.
-They considered it idolatry.
+Many churches and monasteries got destroyed under the royal command.
+Protestants destroyed the gilded ornaments and carved statues of saints as they considered idolatry.
 This time also was an age of religious tensions where Christians warred with each other.

 Amid the chaos, there was spiritual renewal.
 Christianity went back to the Early Church’s simplicity and devotion to the Bible.
 The Reformation believed in:

 - faith in God alone is enough

 - and most importantly, the laity should have more roles in Christian work.
 Both inside and outside the church.

 The Reformation transformed Christianity in more ways than Martin Luther could have imagined.
 In his 95 theses, he protested the corruption of the Church.
 It included selling church offices, debauchery, and selling indulgences.
 But the Church cracked to open up society to the thought of something more than an imperial church.

 The Reformation is the most important, pivotal movement in not only Christian history.
 It also shaped World History.
 Here the people thought of more than just the Church to govern their lives.
 They thought about the human experience in more economic and democratic ways.